 1. Know the facts and the signs

 “Postpartum Baby Blues” is a term that is often used to describe the common hormonal and psychological shifts that new parents experience.
-Roughly 40-85% of mothers experience baby blues within the first two weeks after giving birth, which might include mood swings, weepiness, and insomnia or fatigue.
+Many mothers experience baby blues within the first two weeks after giving birth, which might include mood swings, weepiness, and insomnia or fatigue.
 Commonly, this evens out a few weeks postpartum.
-Can also be tears of happiness and waves of joy — ups and downs.
+Postpartum Baby Blues can also be tears of happiness and waves of joy — ups and downs.

-Postpartum depression (PPD) occurs in around 10-20% of new moms, and creates symptoms similar to those experienced during the Baby Blues, however they last longer, and are more severe.
+Postpartum depression (PPD) occurs in around 10-20% of new moms and creates symptoms similar to those experienced during the Baby Blues, however, they last longer, and are more severe.
 Symptoms of PPD can arise anywhere within the first year postpartum – it does not always happen soon after a baby is born.
-Feelings can range from irritability, anger, fatigue and sleeplessness, weight gain or loss, sadness and hopelessness, low self esteem, anxiety.
-Guilt, emptiness, social withdrawal, and intense feelings of inadequacy or negativity towards parenting and sometimes baby, are also commonly associated with PPD.
+Feelings can range from irritability, anger, fatigue and sleeplessness, weight gain or loss, sadness and hopelessness, low self-esteem, anxiety.
+Guilt, emptiness, social withdrawal, and intense feelings of inadequacy or negativity towards parenting and sometimes baby is also commonly associated with PPD.

 A lot of the symptoms of the baby blues and PPD are easy to mask as normal feelings and emotions/states of new parenthood.
 It’s when it becomes a problem that we need to set up help.

-The most extreme state of the postpartum mood spectrum, is postpartum psychosis.
-Postpartum Psychosis is the most rare Postpartum Mood Disorder having a rate of 0.2% among new moms.
+The most extreme state of the postpartum mood spectrum is postpartum psychosis.
+Postpartum Psychosis is the rarest Postpartum Mood Disorder having a rate of 0.2% among new moms.
 Although rare, it is the most severe disorder and requires immediate intervention.